Permanent TSB is to expand its SME offering significantly with a new €1 billion SME lending fund for businesses throughout Ireland.

 By joining the Government’s Brexit Impact Loan Scheme, operated by the SBCI, the Bank will offer loans from €25,000 to €1.5m to Brexit-impacted businesses, over terms of up to 6 years at rates starting from 3%.

 This is the second major lending partnership between Permanent TSB and the SBCI; the Brexit Impact Loan Scheme supports businesses that are affected by Brexit uncertainty and those that plan to take advantage of Brexit-related opportunities by expanding into new markets.
+Please note applications for the Brexit Impact Loan Scheme have now closed.

 Permanent TSB’s first SBCI partnership, which made €50m available to SMEs under the Future Growth Loan Scheme, was fully subscribed and is almost fully drawn at this point.